Music / Wolfmother

 group.
 The band formed in 2000 with Andrew Stockdale (vocals and guitar), Chris Ross (bass and keyboard), and Myles Heskett (drums) and released their debut album in Australia in 2005.
 Founding members Ross and Heskett left the band in 2008, and Stockdale was joined by Ian Peres (bass and keyboard), Aidan Nemeth (rhythm guitar), and Dave Atkins (drums) after a brief hiatus for the release of their second album.
 Atkins left in 2010 and was replaced by Will Rockwell-Scott.

-The band has released two LPs:
+The band has released four LPs:

 - Wolfmother (2005)